mims-harvard/PhylaNeurips/README.md

-Codebase for "Sequence Modeling Is Not Evolutionary Reasoning" submission to NeurIPS 2025

 # Tree Reasoning Benchmark

 The **Tree Reasoning Benchmark** consists of two tasks across three datasets.
 It evaluates a model's ability in: